Alternate Routes During Evacuation or Bug out

-A alternate route will likely not be a straight line to your destination (and may actually be significantly longer in distance), the fact that you’re likely avoiding the clogged masses will help assure a successful and quicker trip.
+A alternate route will likely not be a straight line to your destination (and may actually be significantly longer in distance).
+But the fact that you’re avoiding the clogged traffic jam will help assure that you get to your destination.

 Neighborhood streets and secondary roads will be largely ignored by the mainstream.